han97lister/QA_Final_clinic/README.md

 ### Back End

+The back end was built using Maven as a build tool.
+It is a RESTful API application which communicates with the Angular front end.

 ### Front End

 ### Deployment Log

 ### Known Issues

+Kubernetes cluster required a _rollout restart_ of the deployment to run all pods successfully and deploy.

 ### Future Improvements

 ### Expenses

+To calculate expenses, we used the Azure pricing calculator.
+The costed components of our project are:

+**1x Ubuntu Linux VM of size Standard D2s_v3**: £63.11 per month* **1x Azure Kubernetes Cluster node of size Standard D2s_v3**: £63.11 per month*

+* where a month is defined as a 730 hour period

+**Total Cost** £126.22 per month

+To improve costs, we could reserve the VM for a year (saving up to 37% in the process) once we were sure of demand and storage needs (as opposed to PAYG)

+Here is a screenshot of the costing breakdown on Azure:

+![costing][costing]

 ### Version Control